awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/before/self_paced.md

 ### Create an SSH key

-You will need an SSH key if you decide to do an optional task of configuring runners using Docker Machine (this had been the only way before Auto-Scaling Groups support was added).
+You don't need the key to complete the labs, but it is still configured when creating the instances, because you might want to explore the environment and log in to the provisioned instances.
 The following steps show how to create it.

 1. Open **EC2** service in the AWS Console.
 2. In the navigation pane choose **Key Pairs** in the **Network & Security** section.